hxxru-u/hxxru-u.github.io/_posts/2025-01-24-meaning-making.md

 categories:
   - blog
 tags:
-  - self
+  - Self
-  - creative practice
+  - Creative Practice
-  - world modeling
+  - World Modeling
 ---

 These are my thoughts on *what art is*, and why it is so fundamental to my worldview.